japila-books/spark-sql-internals/docs/physical-operators/RowDataSourceScanExec.md

 # RowDataSourceScanExec Leaf Physical Operator

-`RowDataSourceScanExec` is a link:spark-sql-SparkPlan-DataSourceScanExec.adoc[DataSourceScanExec] (and so indirectly a link:SparkPlan.md#LeafExecNode[leaf physical operator]) for scanning data from a <<relation, BaseRelation>>.
+`RowDataSourceScanExec` is a spark-sql-SparkPlan-DataSourceScanExec.md[DataSourceScanExec] (and so indirectly a SparkPlan.md#LeafExecNode[leaf physical operator]) for scanning data from a <<relation, BaseRelation>>.

-`RowDataSourceScanExec` is <<creating-instance, created>> to represent a link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] with the following scan types when [DataSourceStrategy](../execution-planning-strategies/DataSourceStrategy.md) execution planning strategy is executed:
+`RowDataSourceScanExec` is <<creating-instance, created>> to represent a spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] with the following scan types when [DataSourceStrategy](../execution-planning-strategies/DataSourceStrategy.md) execution planning strategy is executed:

 * `CatalystScan`, `PrunedFilteredScan`, `PrunedScan` (indirectly when `DataSourceStrategy` is requested to [pruneFilterProjectRaw](../execution-planning-strategies/DataSourceStrategy.md#pruneFilterProjectRaw))